Call now for a FREE consultation(561) 375-9500

 We all know that those who wrongfully cause the death of another can face criminal charges and be sentenced to time in jail.
-What some people do not realize is that a separate civil lawsuit may be filed against the wrongdoer to obtain compensation for the victim’s family.
+However, what some people do not realize is that a separate civil lawsuit may be filed against the wrongdoer to obtain compensation for the victim’s family.

-The criminal and civil trial based on a wrongful death incident are very different, involving different laws and different burdens of proof.
+The criminal and civil trials based on a wrongful death incident are very different, involving different laws and different burdens of proof.

 While no amount of money can truly compensate for the loss of a loved one, monetary compensation can help ease the burden caused by extra expenses and mental anguish.

-If you believe a family member has suffered death as the result of another’s negligent or wrongful behavior, consult a Stuart wrongful death lawyer to learn about the possibility of compensation.
+If you believe a family member has suffered death as the result of another’s negligent or wrongful behavior, consult a Stuart wrongful death attorney to learn about the possibility of compensation.

 Florida lawmakers passed the Wrongful Death Act to govern wrongful death cases, and the laws in this act are codified under Sections 768.16-768.26 of the Florida statutes.